ddj231/Handel/README.md

 document.addEventListener("click", clicked);
 ```

-Note the Handel program is passed into the **RunHandel** function, this function is globally available.
+Note the Handel program is passed into the **RunHandel** function.
+This function is globally available.

 ## Getting started